A Kiss in the Dark (1949 film): Production

 In a contemporary review for The New York Times, critic Bosley Crowther called A Kiss in the Dark "flimsy and unoriginal" and wrote: "No one can take great exception to the formula of boy-meets-girl, so long as some bright contrivance is pleasantly worked into it.
 And no one can say that Miss Wyman is above a nice frolicsome lark.
 But the trouble with this standard fiction is that it isn't very bright and Miss Wyman has very little of a frolicsome nature to do in it."

+Reception

+Variety listed the film as a box office disappointment.